 The primary nut crop in Mississippi is pecans.
-Pecans are native into the Delta region, but have a long history in other areas of Mississippi as well.
-Some of the first publically available improved varieties came from south Mississippi making that region the epicenter of today’s modern pecan production.
-Overall, Mississippi ranks in the top 10 states for pecan production with average yields between 2 and 4 million pounds per year.
-There has been a resurgence in interest in pecan recently due to the increase in consumption and price.
+Pecans are native into the Delta region but have a long history in other areas of Mississippi as well.
+Some of the first publically available improved varieties came from south Mississippi, making that region the epicenter of today’s modern pecan production.
+Overall, Mississippi ranks in the top 10 states for pecan production, with average yields between 2 and 4 million pounds per year.
+There has been a resurgence in interest in pecans recently due to the increase in consumption and price.
 New orchards are being planted and many abandoned pecan orchards could be put back into production with some intensive management.
 Other than pecans, nut crop plantings are minor.
 Black and English walnuts and Chinese chestnuts make up the majority of those plantings.

 CRYSTAL SPRINGS, Miss. -- Producers interested in season extension for specialty crops and commercial strawberry production can learn about these topics during an upcoming field day.

 The Season Extension and Commercial Strawberry Production Field Day will be April 4 at the Mississippi State University Truck Crops Branch Experiment Station, located at 2024 Experiment Station Road in Crystal Springs.
 It begins at 9 a.m. and ends at 4 p.m.

 RAYMOND, Miss. -- Despite timely rains throughout the summer, late-season drought is pushing back pecan harvest for most Mississippi producers.